 September 26, 2020 - Corrections and additions to the descendants of Olive Dibble Hall (the Brown family) in the "Current Affairs" page (thanks very much to Tom Brown Jr).

-The new sources mentioned above will enable me to make several corrections and additions to the "Westward Ho" and "Indiana Dibbles" pages, as well as to "War and the Great White North" and "Little Towns, Big Farms on the Prairie".
-Meanwhile, the primary focus for the next several months continues to be to expand and update the "Between Two Wars" page (including correcting many apparent errors there), and then to expand and update the "Current Affairs" page, which should probably be reorganized to include only information up to the end of the 20th. century, and to create a new separate page for 21st. century developments.
-I tentatively hope to have the changes to the earlier pages, as well as the new "Between Two Wars" page, done by the end of 2020.
-I can then move on to updating and reorganizing the most recent parts of the story in 2021.
+I've made extensive notes on corrections and additions to be made to the "Westward Ho!" and "War and the Great White North" pages, but I have firmly resolved to focus on "Between Two Wars" now.
+After that, I plan to expand and update the "Current Affairs" page, which should probably be reorganized to include only information up to the end of the 20th. century, and to create a new separate page for 21st. century developments.
+I tentatively hope to have the new "Between Two Wars" page done by the end of 2021--but don't hold me to it.

 An effort to identify the lines of other Dibbles who were in Minnesota contemporaneously with the brothers Jonathan and Alonzo.